 42 St Connection

-We’re investing in the corridor below 42 St at Grand Central, Bryant Park, and Times Square Stations.
+We’re investing in the corridor below 42nd Street at Grand Central-42 St, 42 St-Bryant Park, and Times Sq-42 St stations.
 We are redesigning passageways and platforms, adding elevators, expanding stairways and transforming the Shuttle into a fully accessible service.

 Bronx Local Bus Network Redesign